Changissnz/goals/README.md

 such as capitalism and socialism,
 and take them out of their comfort
 zone.
 Then you will hear outcries
-against capitalism, against socialism,
+against "capitalism", against
-against all of these "-isms",
+"socialism", against all of these
-alongside personal attacks.
+"-isms", alongside personal attacks.

 Making people see the "light"?
 That is a question.